danielcarterprojects/txstate-data/README.md

 ## Data and Processing Notes

+### Cite and Release Data

+Data related to San Marcos' cite and release ordinance is located in the police folder.
+Data is collected quarterly from the San Marcos Cite and Release Dashboard, and basic data cleaning is performed.
+Because the offense columns are historically idiosyncratic; we include only data on the first five offenses and note that there might be inconsistencies in those columns.

 ### Police Calls

 Police calls are collected from the San Marcos Police Department on a yearly basis.
 The earliest data is from 2016.